yomi-digital/vue-mint-button/README.md

 For the correct functioning of vue-mint-button you will need to enter the following data:

  - ABI (smart contract details)
+ - Network (Ethereum, Rinkeby, Polygon, Mumbai, Ganache)
+ - Method (the minting function)
  - Price (price per NFT)
- - contract (address of the smart contract)
+ - Contract (address of the smart contract)
+ - Url (txid link)

 You can use them as you like, via `props` or within `data()`.